-- Principles of Marketing Engineering 2nd edition by Lilien, Rangaswamy, De Bruyn
+Principles of Marketing Engineering by Lilien, Rangaswamy, De Bruyn

-Assignments related to the case, nature of marketing essay, and reflection essay are available by clicking this link.
+Assignments related to the case, nature of competition essay, and reflection essay are available by clicking this link.

 The datasets used for cluster analysis, multidimensional scaling (MDS), and conjoint can be accessed by clicking on this link.

 Content related to the simulation can be accessed by clicking on this link.
 In this folder, you can retrieve all the instructions, manual and case, out of class assignments, and items related to the critical incidents.

 Finally, The course syllabus is available by clicking this link.